atomone-hub/genesis/README.md

 * Decentralists: github.com/decentralists is the name of the party.
 * AtomOne: is the name of the hub of the party.
 * Constitutional Majority: some higher bar than 2/3, say 90%.
+* IBC: Inter Blockchain Communication using BFT light client proofs
+* ICS: Inter blockChain Security; for running multiple shard chains under the same validator; ICS1.5 improves inter-shard communication efficiently.

 ----------------------------------------
 # Objectives

+All users and members must agree with these objectives, and at all times when contributing take all appropriate actions to meet these objectives both in the AtomOne software as well as open hardware.
+Otherwise they are at risk of judgement by AtomOne or any other community or governing set.

-These objectives all users and members should agree with, and must be reflected in the constitution and code of the atomone software (including ICS1.5).
-These objectives can only be changed througha Constitutional Majority (significant, more than two thirds).
+These objectives can only be changed througha Constitutional Majority.

 ## 1. Define $ATOM1

-The $ATOM1 is defined to be the staking token of the larger continuous minimal ICS IBC Cosmos Hub that keeps 2/3 of $ATOM1s staked.
+The $ATOM1 is defined to be a staking token of a minimal ICS1.5 IBC AtomOne Hub that keeps 2/3 of $ATOM1s staked at all times.

-In the case of forks or splits, the $ATOM1 token is the one that has the larger relative market cap, of those forks and splits where the distribution is a pure opinionated fork of the last $ATOM1 distribution which, at that moment of publishing to the users of the chain, had uncontended consensus.

-A pure opionated fork is a fork of the original distribution where 100% of the distribution is air-dropped to original staking token holders after applying any slashing based on the application of a slashing strategy consistent with the philosophy of the new fork; including and up to 100% for slashing based on a staker's validator's actions, and the staker's own actions (or inactions).
+All forks that lose consensus continuity must change their token ticker symbol to be distinct from $ATOM1 ($ATOM2 is ok).
+If there are competing chains with comparably simmilar continuity, then the fork that has a higher market cap (as measured after both tokens have discovered fair market value with sufficient liquidity for at least one week) should retain the name while other forks change their token ticker symbol.

+Any changes to the distribution besides slashing for pre-established slashing conditions such as any additional premines (besides those in the original first genesis) disqualify the fork from retaining the same token ticker symbol; those are new airdrops of a different token.

-No additional premines besides those already defined in this planning document are allowed for any forks whose token is called $ATOM1.
+No additional premines besides those already defined in this planning document are allowed for any forks whose token shall be called $ATOM1.

 ## 2. Hub Minimalism

-Hub minimalism does not mean that the functionality of the atomone hub is restricted; but it does imply among other thigns that the main hub chain's logic is reasonably restricted to those that coordinate the many shard (or consumer) chains.
+Hub minimalism does not mean that the functionality of the AtomOne hub is restricted; but it does imply among other thigns that the main hub chain's logic is reasonably restricted to those that coordinate the many shard (or consumer) chains.